SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 The following are the advantages to using this approach:

 - A given web service can support multiple add-ins.
-- You can update your web service without having to update and redeploy your add-in.
+- You can update your web service without having to update and redeploy your add-ins.
 - Your SharePoint and web service installations do not affect one another.
 - Hosting services such as Microsoft Azure enable you to scale your web services.
 - You can back up and restore information on your web services separately from your SharePoint site.
 - You don't lose data when uninstalling your add-in, unless the add-in uses the **AppUninstalled** event to delete the data.

-The customer dashboard scenario stores its data in a web service that implements the OData standard to retrieve data.
+The Customer Dashboard scenario stores its data in a web service that implements the OData standard to retrieve data.
 In the customer dashboard interface, you select a customer from a drop-down menu, and customer information displays in the **Customer Info** pane.

 This UI page is a Model-View-Controller view.
-The display is defined in the Views/CustomerDashboard\Home.cshtml file.
+The display is defined in the Views/CustomerDashboard/Home.cshtml file.
 The underlying code is in the Scripts/CustomerDashboard.js file.
 The JavaScript code uses AJAX to query the Northwind web service.
 Because this is an OData service, the web service query consists of query string arguments attached to a URL that points to a web service endpoint.
 The service returns customer information in JSON format.

 The following code runs when you choose the **Customer Dashboard** link.
 It retrieves all the customer names and IDs  to populate the drop-down menu.